 There have been no changes to the investment options in the last year.

 3. Cost and charges

-You pay for the Scheme's investment while the Company pay for the Scheme's administration, communications and governance.
+You pay for investment charges while the Company pay for the Scheme's administration, communications and governance.

 We monitored the costs and charges going out of members' pension pots during the last year: